VSerain/olive-manager/README.md

 #### response :
 ```
-data: data: {
+data: {
+    headers: {
         status: number // HTTP Status
+    }
-    data: any // All neceseray information for authService
+    body: any // All neceseray information for service
 }
 ```
 The params `status` is the http code returned by the service if the is 200 the request continue that propagation, but if is not 200 the manager send an http response with the status code.